armbian/documentation/docs/User-Guide_Fine-Tuning.md

 Reboot.

-Serial console on imx6 boards are ttymxc0 (Hummingboard, Cubox-i) or ttymxc1 (Udoo).
+Serial console on imx6 boards are ttymxc0 (Hummingboard, Cubox-i) or ttymxc1 (Udoo); ttyS2 for Orange Pi 4.
+If you want switch off Linux System Serial Port for Console Management:
+    - console=both
+    + console=none
+In this case U-boot does not pass bootargs variable with console parameters to Linux kernel.

+Note: If you just edit armbianEnv.txt or boot.cmd on your microSD then no effect for U-Boot because U-Boot use boot.scr.
+To get new boot.scr you need use mkimage, see above.

 ## How to toggle verbose boot?